aldrinvega/Ultramaverick-Dry/README.md

   <p align="center"><strong>Reports:</strong> Generates various reports based on inventory data.</p>

-<h2 align="center">Disclaimer</h2>

-<p align="center">This repository is solely owned by RDF Feed, Livestock and Foods Inc. Any unauthorized use or distribution is strictly prohibited.</p>

 <div align="center">
   <p>Disclaimer:</p>
   <p>This repository is solely owned by RDF Feed, Livestock and Foods Inc. Any unauthorized use or distribution is strictly prohibited.</p>